Schinzel/web-blocks/doc/web_framework.md

 - http://127.0.0.1:5555/api/my-dir/my-person
 - http://127.0.0.1:5555/page-api/my-page/save-person-name?userId=123&firstName=John

-### Custom Response Handler
+## Custom Response Handler
-To create your own response handler, implement one of the interfaces above, you need to:
+To create your own response handler you need to:
 - Implement `IResponseHandler`
 - Implement `IResponseHandlerDescriptor`
 - Register the descriptor with the `ResponseHandlerDescriptorRegistry`